-One possible worry about this account is that it takes a strongly revisionist stance on the ordinary concept of desire.
-For a start, it seems that the view most amenable to the theory is that -contrary to ordinary opinion- no desire is ever consciously experienced (Hulse et al., 2004).
-Common-sense should no doubt be open for revision, but a suggestion that no desire is ever conscious has a good deal of apparent evidence against it.
+One possible worry about this account is that it takes a strongly revisionist stance on the ordinary concept of desire4.
+For a start, it seems that the view most amenable to the theory is that -contrary to ordinary opinion- no desire is ever consciously experienced (Hulse

-&lt;sup>3 It is Schroeder and Arpaly's view that the account they put forward is not such a strong departure from folkpsychological wisdom.
+4 It is Schroeder and Arpaly's view that the account they put forward is not such a strong departure from folk-psychological wisdom.
 On the version of the theory I am discussing in this section, the implicit valuation approach involves a claim to capturing the essence of desire strength.
 Actual pronouncements of the theory are somewhat more nuanced than this.
 For instance, Schroeder (2004) defends a theory of desire where there are three 'faces' to these attitudes (the phenomenological, the motivational, and the one connected to reward and punishment), but then argues that it is only this latter face which is involved in the necessary properties of desires.
 The same position is later defended by Arpaly & Schroeder (2013).
 I take it that the theory looks more revisionistic when it pictures the essence of desire as connected to reinforcement learning, and somewhat less revisionistic when it presents desire as having more 'faces'.